Luis Garcia Preview, Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Orioles have the eighth-ranked team ERA among all MLB pitching staffs (3.97).

-- The Orioles allow the eighth-fewest home runs in baseball (176 total, 1.1 per game).
+- Orioles pitchers combine to allow the eighth-fewest home runs in baseball (176 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.